Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 I really like how you place those spikes as a pair and make them look good and spread out well.
 I tried to do it myself on other level but they tend to not look good on me.

 **[GUIDELINE VIOLATION]**
-Technically, my intention with LDG No. 7 is that the win area should always be on the ceilling, but due to my wording where it "should always be on top of the level" and it does stay on the top portion of the level, I won't consider this placement as a violation.
+Technically, my intention with LDG No. 7 is that the win area should always be on the ceilling, but due to my wording where it "should always be on top of the level" and it does stay on the top portion of the level, I won't consider this placement as a violation from now on.

 **[CHALLENGE]**
 Also, this is another level that can be finished without striking, so I decide to create a special version of the collectible where it would disappear as soon as you perform a strike, requiring you to restart the level.
 It's a fun challenge, isn't it?